 (R) Card, from the National Post Card Company, mailed 1939.
 There is a distinct difference in the layout between the photos.
 The windows at the right of the card are more Gothic.
 I think they moved either the statue, or the tables and card catalogs.

-Pomeroy was featured in the 2009 novel Await Your Reply.
+Pomeroy was featured in the 2009 novel Await Your Reply as Pompey.

 Carnegie Library and U.S. Post Office, Pomeroy, Ohio.

 'Showing the Ohio Hills in the Background.'
 Whatever, Curt Teich.

 1912 grant.
 Building replaced in 1989, and the library is now the Meigs County Library.

 |(L) Continental card dates from the late 20th Century.